nodesource/aws-eco-runner/README.md

 ```

 This action requires a minimal permission to start and stop the instance:
-This is an example IAM policy, you must adapt it to yourt needs.
+This is an example IAM policy, you must adapt it to your needs.

 ```json
 {